No Crash, No Exploit: Automated Verification of Embedded Kernels: Parameterized analysis

 Fig.~\ref{fig:subtyping-relations-thread2} provides the subtyping relations inside a $\mathtt{Thread[2]}$ region, derived from the definitions of Fig.~\ref{fig:kernel-types}.
-We derive the subtyping relationships as follows: if $s$ contains a $t$ at offset $o$, then $s_{o+k} \sqsubseteq t_k$ for all $k$ such that $0 \le k < \operatorname{sizeof}(t)$ (with $t_0 = t$ in the case of scalar types).
-In addition, for any $t$, the refined type ``\lstinline{t with pred}'' is always a subtype of $t$.
+To unclutter notations, we allow ourselves to write $t$ instead of $t_{0}$.
+We derive the subtyping relationships as follows: if $u$ contains a $t$ at offset $i$, then $u_{i+k} \sqsubseteq t_k$ for all $k$ such that $0 \le k < \operatorname{sizeof}(t)$ (with $t_0 = t$ in the case of scalar types).
+In addition, for any $t$, the refined type ``$t\ \mathbf{with}\ p$'' is always a subtype of $t$.

-\mysubparagraph{Separation} In our type system, two addresses whose types are not in a subtype relationship are separated (i.e. do not alias):
+\mysubparagraph{Separation} In our type system, two addresses whose types are not in a subtype relationship are separated (i.e.\ do not alias):

 This property ensures, for instance, that writing to an address in a $\mathtt{Thread[2]}$ region does not modify the content of any $\mathtt{Mem\_table}$ region.